Skip to content

 2. Write the description for humans and AI

-Google's description is indexed by both traditional search and — since early 2025 — by AI Overviews and by ChatGPT's SearchGPT layer.
+Google's description is read by both traditional search and by AI answers — Google's AI Overviews and ChatGPT Search.
 Write one tight paragraph (around 750 characters) that names the place, the experience, and who it's for.
 Avoid keyword stuffing.
 Say Connemara, say Wild Atlantic Way, say what a guest actually gets.

 3. Add photos every month — with GPS metadata

 Modern phones tag photos with GPS by default.
-Don't strip it.
-Google uses that metadata to verify you are where you say you are, and it weights geotagged photos more heavily in the Maps panel.
+Keep it — the metadata helps Google confirm you are where you say you are.
+Fresh, well-lit, on-brand photos are the part Google and travellers both reward.
 A realistic cadence: 4–8 fresh photos per month, tagged by category (Food, Rooms, Exterior).

 4. Collect reviews in the words you want back